 I have a special gift for you!
 Below you can sign up to receive a free Disney packing list “checklist” with all the things we discussed.
 If you are already a subscriber, just check your latest email from me for the password to the “free Wifey Printable library” to find yours.

 Share with me what I forgot to include in the comments below!
-Have you printed your Disney packing list yet?
+Have you printed your Disney packing list for families yet?

 - BEST PLACES TO TRAVEL IN OCTOBER